andresha20/andresha20/README.md

 - 👋 Hi, I’m @andresha20
 - :blue_book: I study accounting at Politécnico Jaime Isaza Cadavid but I love coding.
 - :eyeglasses: I have been programming for over 2 years and a half now, and I can confidently say that programming is my main passion.
 - 💞️ I’m simply having a good time creating diverse stuff and wrapping my head around multiple technologies to eventually build something iconic.
 The technologies I feel the most confident with are the MERN & NEXT.JS stack (I've worked with this stack for 1+ years on truly difficult tasks), but I'm able to learn anything with ease and commitment.
 I like the minimalism of Angular compared to React and I enjoy the challenges of Java.
+I wish I had known Typescript earlier.
 Looking forth into learning Swift and React Native.

 # Technologies I've worked and feel confident with